Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Introduction

 Finally, merely taking the model with the minimum $\chi^2$ statistic does not tell us anything about the quality of the model.
 One can always improve a model fit by adding increasingly more parameters until, at the point of nonidentifiability, the model fit equates to all observation values exactly (``joins the dots''), thus producing a $\chi^2$ statistic value of zero, which would be then the model of choice based on the minimum $\chi^2$ statistic criterion.
 However, it is clear that what we have done in that case is not come closer to the true picture: rather an artefactual model has been constructed which is unlikely to reflect the true picture.
 This whole problem is one of {\it overfitting}, whereby model fit is apparently improved by adding increasingly more parameters, and is not taken into account by simply using the $\chi^2$ statistic.

 The practical way round these issues is to resort to a simulation approach.
 In this paper we describe the use of a Bayesian Markov chain Monte Carlo (MCMC) analysis to solar coronal loop data, which embeds hydrodynamic modelling techniques (\opencite{wbh95}; see Section \ref{model}) within a basic Metropolis-Hastings algorithm \cite{mrrt53,has70}.
-Then in Section \ref{results}, we apply our method to three simulated datasets in order to test the efficiency of the method; in particular we examine the artificial inflation and compression of the error bars with subsequent inflation and compression of the, {\it e.g.}, parameter credible intervals.
 Section \ref{realdata} investigates some real coronal loop datasets (PDS and UUDS) and subsequently presents quantitatively based conclusions concerning the nature of the heating of the loops examined.
 A discussion on how this work can be further progressed can be found in Section \ref{discussion}.